bartoffw/instabook/README.md

 Running `npm run clean` cleans the `dist` folder.
 The dist folder is also cleaned before every build.

+The extension can be also zipped and prepared for distribution (uploading to extension stores) using `npm run release`.
+This will build one zip file for each standard (Firefox and Chromium).

 ## Troubleshooting

 Please submit any problems you find on the [GitHub page](https://github.com/bartoffw/instabook/issues).